 Whilst it may strike many of us as a fairly modern concept, deep-rooted in the midst of all the technological advancement throughout the 21st century, connectivity is actually a very ancient sentiment.
 Even before language was as formal and as all-encompassing as it is today, people have always found ways of staying connected.

 Let’s use cave paintings as an example.
 They may seem, on a superficial level, nothing more than crude, primitive decorations, courtesy of some far-gone, ancient ancestors.
-In actual fact, cave paintings proved to be an effective means of ancient civilisations to share their stories and keep each other in the loop all over the world.
+In actual fact, cave paintings proved to be an effective means for ancient civilisations to share their stories and keep each other in the loop all over the world.
 Connectivity is more than the act of being able to physically speak to one another, it’s how we communicate with the world around us on a much more holistic level.

 Cave paintings, whilst as seemingly non-important as they may be, are a direct example of this.
-They, as many other thing would come to be, were the very first inklings of the importance that connectivity and all its different characterisations would someday come to bear.
+They, as many other things would come to be, were the very first inklings of the importance that connectivity and all its different characterisations would someday come to bear.

-Since then, connectivity has evolved at a rapid pace.
+Since then, connectivity in business has evolved at a rapid pace.
 No longer are we plastering messages across cave walls in the hope of relaying important messages to one another (for the most part).
 Now, connectivity is a part of our everyday lives in more ways than we may care to imagine.
 We are always connected.
 Be it through our phones, laptops or otherwise, we're never anything more than a click or button away from staying in touch with the people around us.
-To connect employees isn't all that different.
+Connecting employees isn't all that different.

 An Introduction to Business Connectivity